dev-dchellappa/dev-dchellappa/README.md

 - 👋 Hi, I’m @dev-dchellappa
 - 👀 I’m interested in software enginnering of modern cloud native apps
-- 🌱 To start with,iI'd like to publish Python 101 code to help beginners
+- 🌱 To start with, I'd like to publish Python 101 code to help beginners understand concepts - both logical modelling and implementation in Python

 <!---